 The number of people with learning disabilities other than Down’s syndrome who also have dementia is also approximately 2-4 times higher than the general population.

-Our aim is to provide homes for life and many of ARK’s service users have been receiving support from us for over 20 years.
+Our aim is to provide homes for life and many of ARK’s supported people have been receiving support from us for over 20 years.

 We have developed specialist services for people with learning disabilities and dementia in order to enable people to remain in their home for life with specialist, person-centred support that will: